Simplex tree

 An example of simplicial complex, and the corresponding simplex tree data structure.
 Notice the two lowest nodes have a path of 4 to the node, indicating the 2 3-dimensional simplexes composed of 4 vertices each.

-In topological data analysis, a simplex tree is a type of trie used to represent efficiently any general simplicial complex.
-Through its nodes, this data structure notably explicitly represents all the simplices.
+In topological data analysis, a simplex tree is a type of trie used to efficiently represent any general simplicial complex.
+Through its nodes, this data structure notably represents all the simplices.
 Its flexible structure allows the implementation of many basic operations useful to computing persistent homology.
 This data structure was invented by Jean-Daniel Boissonnat and Clément Maria in 2014, in the article The Simplex Tree: An Efficient Data Structure for General Simplicial Complexes.
 This data structure offers efficient operations on sparse simplicial complexes.
 For dense or maximal simplices, Skeleton-Blocker representations or Toplex Map representations are used.

 Definitions

 Many researchers in topological data analysis consider the simplex tree to be the most compact simplex-based data structure for simplicial complexes, and a data structure allowing an intuitive understanding of simplicial complexes due to integrated usage of their mathematical properties.